jhuhnke/Osmosis-Whale-Alerts/README.md

 This bot requires a Twitter Developer Account with Elevated Access.
 To request elevated access, first create the Twitter account you wish to send the tweets and request elevated access through the [Twitter Developer Portal](https://apps.twitter.com/).
 Once your access has been approved, create a new application on the Twitter developer portal and generate a consumer key and consumer secret.

+## Files :floppy_disk:

+There are two different Twitter bot files included in this repo.

+app.py is the original file that uses oAuth1 to authorize the application to tweet using an input pin.

+tweepy_bot.py is an updated bot that uses the Tweepy library for authentication.
+This version is less complicated and works better for daily deployment.

 ## Contributions :wave:

 Contributions of any form are appreciated.
 Please follow the "fork and pull" Git workflow if you would like to create a new feature: